 To create instances of the new device create an instance line (or schematic symbol with appropriate properties) that begins with one of the letters 'N', 'P', 'W', 'U' or 'Y'.
 You can use other letters as long as the number of terminals is compatible with the original use of that letter.
 For example, you can use the letter 'M' as long as the device has four terminals - as a MOS device would have.
 But you must use one of 'N', 'P', 'W', 'U' or 'Y' for devices with more than 4 terminals or only a single terminal.
-'Q' will work for three or four terminals, but you should avoid using it as it is full of amiguities as a result of SPICE history.
+We recommend you avoid using 'Q'; this device can 3 or 4 terminals which can lead to some ambiguities.